cimentadaj/lexis_plot/README.md

 - The folder `www/` contains images used in the Shiny app.

-- The file `todo.txt` contains bugs that are found along the way the will be fixed in the future.
+- The file `todo.txt` contains bugs/new features that are found along the way the will be fixed/added in the future.

 ### Steps to reproduce paper